val-town/val-town-docs/src/content/docs/guides/interop.md

 Deno can read files, interact with environment variables, and much more.
 Vals that use these Deno or Node-specific APIs will not automatically work in browsers.

+**Private vals** can't be used directly in browsers yet, because there's no web standard we can follow to support them.

 ### Node.js